Colorado Cross-Disability Coalition (CCDC) and the University of Denver (DU) are excited to offer

 This training provides an excellent education for individuals interested in learning the basics of advocacy, community activists, or anyone looking for additional skills necessary to work in the field of disability services, advocacy, community organizing, the legislative process, or civil rights law.

-There are three ways you can participate: In-person, Online, or Online–hybrid.
+There are two ways you can participate: In-person or Online

 The online course is managed using the Blackboard Learning Management System.